influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/troubleshoot.md

 When the Flight client receives a stream, it reads each record batch from the stream until there are no more messages to read.
 The client considers the request complete when it has received all the messages.

-Flight clients and InfluxDB v3 client libraries provide methods for reading record batches, or "data chunks," in a stream.
+Flight clients and InfluxDB v3 client libraries provide methods for reading record batches, or "data chunks," from a stream.
 For example, the InfluxDB v3 Python client library uses the [`pyarrow.flight.FlightStreamReader`](https://arrow.apache.org/docs/python/generated/pyarrow.flight.FlightStreamReader.html#pyarrow.flight.FlightStreamReader) class and provides the following reader methods:

 - `all`: Read all record batches into a `pyarrow.Table`.